AustinCodingAcademy/alumni-gitbook/2019-summer/6-whiteboarding.md

 # Onsite Interviews & Whiteboarding

+## Guest speakers: ACA alumni panel

+Guest speakers (and ACA alumni) Rachael Thompson, Cynthia Williams, and Lisa Umhey will speak about their job search experience, followed by a Q&A session.

 ## Question of the day

 During the Scrum Meeting, we'll go around the circle and everyone will have **one minute** to answer the following prompt: